c4em/collei/README.md

 If you wish to automate this process, <a href="https://wiki.gentoo.org/wiki/Cron">read up on cron jobs for your distribution. </a>

+<h2>Troubleshooting</h2>
+Help!
+My Collei broke! <br>
+This section goes over some common reasons why Collei might break.
+<h3>Changed Password</h3>
+If you reset your password, you'll have to set your cookies again because they'll be reset.
+Simply delete the existing secrets in the repository and follow the step to set your cookies again.
+<h3>Setting cookies for a game account you don't have</h3>
+Collei will fail if you provide her with cookies to a game you don't play.
+Simply remove the cookie for the given game and she'll resume work like usual.

+<h3>Something else</h3>
+It could be that the script broke due to an oopsie on my side, in which case I'm sorry.
+Have a look at the
+<a href="https://github.com/c4em/collei">original repository</a> to see if there have been any changes. <br><br>
+If there are, the easiest way to fix the issue, if you're not a developer, would be to set up collei again from scratch. <br>
+Why?
+You might ask.
+I know it sucks but because GitHub does not allow you to have private forks of a repository, which is why this repository is a template.
+If you do not care that you have to keep the repository public, you can use the fork option in the top right instead.
+<br><br>
+If there are not, you can contact me about the issue by opening an issue in the GitHub repository or sending me a message directly somewhere.
+I'll be glad to help.
+My contact information is visible on my GitHub profile.

 <h2>Repository license</h2>
 This project is licensed under <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPLv3</a>. <br>
 <img src="https://www.gnu.org/graphics/gplv3-with-text-136x68.png">